How Jonathan Scott Became Zooey Deschanel's MVP - E! Online

 "Zooey and I have a very, very great communication style.
 Everything jives with us," he told Tamron Hall.
 "It was exciting for me to realize that all of a sudden I'm on this new path with somebody who, I know she's an amazing mother, she has two beautiful kids.
 And so I think, for me, all of a sudden I'm like, 'I don't have to go this road alone and this is somebody who I absolutely love and adore.'"

-It's a situation that's become all too clear the past year-plus as they survive a test that might undo less solid pairs.
+It's a situation that's become all too clear the past few years as they survive a test that might undo less solid pairs.
 And it's not just a healthy perspective of how fortunate they are that's getting them through.

 "I was doing an interview yesterday, and someone said that the coronavirus and self-isolating is going to all of a sudden, you know, make you change your priorities and want to spend more time at home," he said on Access Hollywood.
 "And I said, 'I've got to be honest, it's falling madly in love with somebody that does that.
 It has nothing to do with the COVID situation.'"